luvluvdt3/Learn-Unity-Haunted-Jaunt/note/NOTE.md

 These changes mean that the middle of the collider is half its height from the ground, and since JohnLemon is approximately 1.4 meters tall the shape covers him quite well.
 3. It’s still a little wide though — change the Capsule Collider’s Radius property to 0.4.
 ![alt text](image-23.png)
+## Write a script for character movement
+All the scripts you will be writing for this project take the form of MonoBehaviours.
+MonoBehaviours are special types of scripts that can be attached to GameObjects just as components can.
+This is because they are a specific case of component that you can write yourself.
+Scripts share some minor similarities with Prefabs:
+A script is created as an Asset, just like a Prefab is.
+Adding a script to a GameObject as a component is actually instantiating that script, just as adding a Prefab to a scene is instantiating that Prefab.